-This northern end of Loch Awe is home to a number of islands which I highly recommend canoeing around if you ever get the chance as they’re the former clan homes of Clan Campbell and have a number of remarkable ruins including a castle on Innis Chonnell and a church on Inishail.
+This northern end of Loch Awe is home to several islands which I highly recommend canoeing around if you ever get the chance as they’re the former clan homes of Clan Campbell and have some fascinating ruins including a castle on Innis Chonnell and a church on Inishail.

 - Address: Visitor Centre, Callander, FK17 8HZ